utx0/solana-faucet/README.md

 ## Feature 1:

-Create a permissionless `create_mint_and_vault(amount_to_mint: u64)` instruction that creates a new SPL-token and mints the given number of tokens to a PDA address for later release via the `request_tokens` instruction.
+Create a permissionless `init_mint_and_vault(amount_to_mint: u64)` instruction that initializes a new SPL-token and mints the given number of tokens to a PDA address for later release via the `request_tokens` instruction.

 ### Optional:

-Have a way to limit the number of times the `create_mint_and_vault(...)` instruction can be called from a single user, ie a single user's wallet can only call this twice forever.
+Have a way to limit the number of times the `init_mint_and_vault(...)` instruction can be called from a single user, ie a single user's wallet can only call this twice forever.

 ## Feature 2: